Welcome to a huge list of psychological pricing strategies.

 However, when the researchers bundled the home gym with a free fitness DVD, only 35% of people chose it.
 The fitness DVD reduced the perceived value of the home gym.

-When describing your product, avoid mentioning any references to money.
+When describing your product, avoid references to money.
 Instead, mention a concept that has a much greater benefit: time.

 Mogilner and Aaker (2009) conducted an experiment with a lemonade stand.
 They alternated three signs advertising the stand, each emphasizing a particular quality:

 The results were clear: the “time” sign outperformed the others.
-Those people paid twice as much (and that sign attracted twice as many people).
+Those people paid twice as much (and the sign attracted twice as many people).

 The researchers attributed those results to a personal connection with the product: